The Dolphins’ 111-game regular-season streak of avoiding TV blackouts will survive another week.

 “We’re not dependent on one guy anymore” to make all the calls, Smith said.
 “We always looked at Y.B.
 ‘What are you doing now?’
 We depended on him for everything.
 Reshad and Chris have made a big jump, being more vocal.”

-• Though Daniel Thomas and Lamar Miller each have made a case to earn playing time behind Reggie Bush, coach Joe Philbin conceded that “it’s tough” to give carries to three running backs in a competitive game.
+This and that• Though Daniel Thomas and Lamar Miller each have made a case to earn playing time behind Reggie Bush, coach Joe Philbin conceded that “it’s tough” to give carries to three running backs in a competitive game.

 • Safety Jimmy Wilson was fined $15,750 for a roughing-the-passer penalty against Oakland.